School and association talks and events

 If you are interested in the possibility of organising an event for a number of schools, please email Dr Paul Grigsby paul dot grigsby at warwick dot ac dot uk.
 Otherwise, please contact the academics below directly to find out their availability of speaking at your school/institution.

-Dr David Fearn - d dot fearn at warwick dot ac dot uk
+Prof David Fearn - d dot fearn at warwick dot ac dot uk

 Topics: Greek Literature and thought, Classical reception.